chris1111/macOS-Package-HP-Prodesk-600-G1/README.md

 ### Bios setup:
 1. use bios defaults
 2. Storage = SATA Emulation > AHCI
-3. Integreted Video = Disabled (For Ventura 13)
+3. Integreted Video = Disabled (For Ventura 13, Sonoma 14)

-## Note: Intel HD 4600 not working in macOS Ventura 13
+## Note: Intel HD 4600 not working in macOS Ventura 13, macOS Sonoma 14

+Note: Using the Package for macOS Sonoma 14
+- Rename `config.plist` to `config-Ventura.plist` Rename `config-Sonoma.plist` to `config.plist`

 ## How to download and Build Package ⬇︎
+Note: Using the Package for macOS Sonoma 14
+- Rename `config.plist` to `config-Ventura.plist` Rename `config-Sonoma.plist` to `config.plist`

 - Prerequisite: [Git installed](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)- or Command Line Tools (CLT) for Xcode (from `xcode-select --install` or [Developer Apple Command Line Tools](https://developer.apple.com/download/all/)

 - [x] `Command build`